Tick Control Services

 Ticks are most common in the woods or overgrown places and where the ground is covered with leaf litter, thick weeds or high grass.
 Ticks may also be found on well-mowed lawns, or even inside your home.

-Locally, request for tick treatment are up 60% from last year.
+Locally, requests for tick treatment are up 72% from 2017.
 We attribute this to the warm winter and the mild spring temperatures.
-Without frost and snow to reduce tick populations from 2011, we expect that our technicians will be busier this season with tick applications then in past years.
+Without frost and snow to reduce tick populations from 2011, we expect that our technicians will be busier this season with tick applications than in past years.